Ison-Developers/search-engine-query-builder/README.md

 You can have optional parameters, you can have parameters that have different keys based on user options and you can create uri options programatically

 #2.
 Usage
-Include the query-builder.js in your application or web page.
+Include the query-builder.js in your application or web page. there is also query-builder-amd for people using an AMD loader.
 Now lest start by creating a small query builder instance.
 The first thing we need is a schema.
 A schema tells the query builder what parameters we will have in our query string. create a schema like this: